mariephlpp/News-classification/README.md

 * How does it work?

 A SVM model aims to represent different classes in a hyperplane in multidimensional space.
 This hyperplane is generated using an iteration to minimize the errors.
-Teen, the model divide the datasets into several classes to find the maximum marginal hyperplane.
+Then, the model divide the datasets into several classes to find the maximum marginal hyperplane.
 Then, the first step is to generate multiple hyperplanes with an iteration to segregate the classes the best as it can.
 The second step is to decide which hyperplane is the one that split the classes the best.
-There are several parameters that you can play on when trying to optimize the model, but here we won't optimize it as it works already well without optimization and without the features described in the litterature.
+There are several parameters that you can play on when trying to optimize the model, but here we won't optimize it as it works already well without optimization and without the features described in the literature.
 We only play on the tf-idf vectorization, and then on the frequency/ readability of the documents, not on the LIWC , punctuaction, CFG...
 Here, our model only uses the tf idf vectorization of the text, i.e a quantitative variable, to segregate the two classes (fake or true).

 We first charge our model from the sklearn libraries: